List of violent incidents at the Cecil Hotel explained

 March 1937Grace E. Magro25DeathFell from buildingMagro fell from a ninth-story window.
 Her fall was broken by telephone wires which were wrapped around her body.
 She later died at the now-demolished Georgia Street Receiving Hospital.
 Police were unable to determine whether Magro's death was the result of an accident or suicide.

-September 1944Dorothy Jean Purcell19Purcell's un-named newborn sonNewbornMurder (acquitted due to insanity)Newborn discarded from windowPurcell was sharing a room at the Cecil with her boyfriend, shoe salesman Ben Levine, 38.
-Purcell, who had apparently been unaware that she was pregnant, went into labour.
-She later testified that she did not want to disrupt the sleeping Levine, so she went to the bathroom where she gave birth to a baby boy.
+September 1944Dorothy Jean Purcell19Purcell's un-named newborn sonNewbornMurder (acquitted due to insanity)Newborn discarded from windowPurcell was sharing a room at the Cecil with her boyfriend.
+Unaware that she was pregnant, she went into labor.
+She later testified that she did not want to awaken her boyfriend, so she went to the bathroom where she gave birth.
 Thinking the baby was dead, she threw him out of the window, and he landed on the roof of an adjacent building.
 Purcell was charged with murder.
 Three psychiatrists testified that she was "mentally confused" at the time of the incident.
 In January 1945, she was found not guilty by reason of insanity.

 November 1947Robert Smith35SuicideFell from buildingSmith died after jumping from one of the Cecil's seventh-floor windows.

-October 22, 1954Helen Gurnee55SuicideFell from buildingGurnee, a San Francisco stationery firm employee, jumped from the window of her seventh-floor room and landed on top of Cecil's marquee.
-One week prior, she had registered at the hotel under the name "Margaret Brown."
+October 22, 1954Helen Gurnee55SuicideFell from buildingGurnee jumped from the window of her seventh-floor room and landed on top of Cecil's marquee.
+One week prior, she had registered at the hotel under the name "Margaret Brown".

 October 12, 1962Pauline Otton